jsreport/website/views/learn/docs/visual-studio-extension.md

 `Report.jsrep.html` file is used to define report template layout using specified javascript templating engine and `Report.jsrep.js` is a place for javascript helper functions.
 You can navigate to these files from visual studio solution or use buttons in jsreport editor.

-To preview report click green `Preview` button or hit `F5` from any of the `.jsrep` file.
+To preview report click green `Preview` button or hit `F5` from any of the `.jsrep` files.
 To view a pdf report you need to have a pdf adobe acrobat reader installed and also you should consider running visual studio with administrator privileges to avoid prompting from visual studio every time you want to preview a report.

 Keep in mind you can redock report preview tab and keep report definition together with preview side by side.